Texas A&M reaches $1M settlement in hiring debacle of Kathleen McElroy

 COLLEGE STATION, Texas — Just one day after Texas A&M's interim president promised transparency, the university released documents related to two high-profile case incidents.

-Professor Joy Alonzo, a respected opioid expert, was placed on paid leave and investigated after Lieutenant Gov. Dan Patrick called John Sharp, Chancellor of the Texas A&M System, and asked him to look into alleged comments she made about him during a lecture.
+Professor Joy Alonzo, a respected opioid expert, was placed on paid leave and investigated after Lt.
+Gov. Dan Patrick called John Sharp, chancellor of the Texas A&M System, and asked him to look into alleged comments she made about him during a lecture.

-Kathleen McElroy, Ph.D., a celebrated journalist, was hired to revive A&M's journalism program but eventually turned down the deal after university leaders changed the offer numerous times among backlash from regents about McElroy's work on diversity, equity and inclusion initiatives.
+Kathleen McElroy, Ph.D., a celebrated journalist, was hired to revive A&M's journalism program but eventually turned down the deal after university leaders changed the offer numerous times amid backlash from regents about McElroy's work on diversity, equity and inclusion (DEI) initiatives.

 The document proceeds to state that some people in the audience found the anecdote offensive.
 The College of Pharmacy told Alonzo to "be mindful on how you present your views" and that the school "supports and welcomes your research efforts and contributions in the fight against the opioid crisis."